The Origin of Zomi: Pu T. Gougin

 From the remarks of these writers we can very well appreciate that the words like Kuki, Chin and Lushai are foreign words for the simple reason that these words are not found, in the languages of the Zomis.
 They are not the original names of the first born Zomi.

 From the hoary past the legendary tale runs like this.
 Long ago, there were three brothers namely Sawngza and Zahawng who were under the earth(a cave).
 One bright morning they came out of the earth (the cave) or Khul where they lived.
 They saw a very lofty mountain which they called Zogam or Zoram and they tried to settled on the hillside abandoning the Khul or cave shelter.
-They called he hill 'Zogam' or Zo and the hill dweller, Zomi.
+They called the hill 'Zogam' or Zo and the hill dweller, Zomi

 In English, Zogam strictly means a hill or cold land and Zomi means a hillman or highlander.
 The descendants of the brothers mentioned above by and large named themselves Zomi.
 But all highlanders are no Zomi like Khasi, Naga and Garo etc. because the word Zomi is not found in their languages.
 The Zomis are a distinctive hill people having common custom, usages, and some common characteristics.
 Mr Grierson comments: "They are said to be slow in speech, serious in manner, respect or births and pride of pedigree, the duty of revenge, love of drink, virtue of hospitality, clan prejudices, avarice, distrust, impatience of control and dirt".